The Job resource defines a Job (Backup, Restore, etc.) that Bacula must

 the age of the previous Full backup is not considered.

-(counting from start time) of the most recent successful Full backup that is required
+Description: Specifies the maximum allowed age (counting from start time) of the most recent successful Full backup that is required in order to run Incremental, Differential or Full backup jobs.

 Full backup is older than this interval, Incremental, Differential and Full backups